Sell Relinquished Property

 Important Note: It is important to know that when considering the sale of your agricultural land; equipment, livestock, and crops are not exchangeable under IRC Section 1031, although water rights and mineral rights may be exchangeable under certain conditions.

-To execute a successful 1031 Exchange transaction, there are specific guidelines that must be followed.
-You will need to identify a replacement property within 45 days of the sale of your relinquished property, with the entire 1031 Exchange timeline being no longer than 180 days from the sale of your relinquished property.
+To execute a successful 1031 exchange transaction, there are specific guidelines that must be followed.
+You will need to identify a replacement property within 45 days of the sale of your relinquished property, with the entire 1031 exchange timeline being no longer than 180 days from the sale of your relinquished property.

 Sell Relinquished Property